Plitvice Lakes | all our tips for discovering this National Park

 Plitvice Park is just a short drive away:

-✖️ From Zagreb, you have to pay a toll of €2.59, national roads are limited to 70-90km/h, freeways to 130km/h and Croatian roads are of good quality
+• From Zagreb, there is a toll of €2.59, national roads are limited to 70-90km/h, freeways to 130km/h and Croatian roads are of good quality.

 Picnics are still the best value for money.
 There are few benches along the lakes.
 It is forbidden to sit on the gangways, as this is still dangerous.
 You’ll find large picnic areas and wooden bars selling drinks and a few sandwiches or ice creams where you take the boat or at the junction of two circuits.